James L. Ziemer

-James L. Ziemer (born 1951) is the retired chief executive officer and President of Harley-Davidson Motor Company.
+James L. Ziemer (born 1951) is the retired chief executive officer and President of Harley-Davidson.
 Ziemer became the company's CEO on April 30, 2005.

+Career

 Before assuming his position, he had previously served as vice president and Chief Financial Officer of the company from December 1990 to April 2005 and President of The Harley-Davidson Foundation, Inc. from 1993 to March 6, 2006.
 He retired from his position in April 2009, ending his 40-year career with the company.

 He was elected to Textron Board of Directors and appointed by George W. Bush as a member of the Advisory Committee for Trade Policy and Negotiations in 2007.

+Education

 He graduated from the University of Wisconsin–Milwaukee with a bachelor's degree in Business Administration in 1975 and an executive MBA in 1986.
 Currently, he lives in Milwaukee and spends his summer months in New Buffalo, Michigan with his family.